pricechecker

 It would be a better idea to be prepared for such eventualities.
 Before such a situation arises wherein you are a victim of cost escalation – why not put in a clause for your vendor contracts?
 That would protect you against any cost increases.

-A price escalation clause is a contract term which lets a price be renegotiated or increased if at all the input prices increase.
+A price escalation clause is a contract term that lets a price be renegotiated or increased if all the input prices increase.
 For example – a construction contract can be renegotiated if at all, the material cost increases to a certain point.

 Such a contract would not help you against tiny increases in the piece.
 But any skyrocketing increases – you would have recourse.
 A general price escalation clause would state a percentage increase in price as a spark or trigger.
 When a price increases so much, the contract terms are thus adjusted, so it is okay for both sides.